-In this Division research works are oriented towards novel fields of both bioorganic and bioinorganic chemistry.
+In this Division research works are oriented towards novel fields of both Natural Product Chemistry and Biophysical Chemistry.
 Laboratory for Natural Products Chemistry mainly focuses on the functions of glycoconjugates consisting of carbohydrates linked to other structural units such as fatty acids and phosphates.
 Isolation of unknown bioactive compounds from natural sources, their structural, synthetic and functional studies are being intensively undertaken.
-The research purpose in Laboratory for Organic Biochemistry is to clarify the functions of oligosaccharides in the living cell.
-Chemical synthesis of glycoproteins, glycopeptides and oligosaccharides are potentially performed and then used it for several bioassays in order to elucidate oligosaccharide functions.
-Several new reactions to construct such biomolecular are also studied.
-The purpose of Laboratory of Coordination Chemistry is to prepare novel mononuclear, polynuclear, and metallosupramolecular complexes and to elucidate their molecular structures, electronic states, and functionalities.
-In particular, our current interest is directed toward the development of fundamental coordination chemistry by utilizing multifunctional metalloligands instead of classical inorganic/organic ligands.